Ever scroll through social media and wonder, “How do these people keep coming up with stuff that actually gets noticed?”

 Emerging Trends to Embrace

-Live Streaming: Live video content is gaining popularity.
-It offers real-time engagement and connection.
-In mid-March 2020, Google reported a 300-500% increase in searches for live-streaming platforms.
+Live Streaming: Live video content is growing quickly.
+It creates real-time engagement and builds stronger ties with your target audience.
+In March 2020, Google reported a 300–500% spike in searches for live-streaming platforms.
 (Cloudinary)

 Measuring Success